Employee Orientation Procedure

 g.
 Required or planned training - both general and job specific

 h.
-Discuss departmental culture:
+Discuss unit culture:

 - dress code